-While we are operating remotely, for the health and safety of our staff and students, our services, including individual therapy, will occur online using a HIPAA-compliant version of Zoom.
-A triage appointment is often your first contact with the Center and typically consists of a 30 minute assessment.
+Individual therapy is available for all full-time Drexel students.
+An Initial Consultation appointment is often your first contact with the Center and typically consists of a 30 minute assessment.
 All Counseling appointments are scheduled as soon as possible given each student’s availability, concern and resources.
-During this triage assessment visit, you will have an opportunity to discuss what your presenting concerns are and you and the therapist will make decisions about the type of services that would best meet your needs.
+During this Initial Consultation visit, you will have an opportunity to discuss what your presenting concerns are and you and the therapist will make decisions about the type of services that would best meet your needs.
 You and the therapist will collaboratively make a determination as to whether brief individual, group and/or workshops would best suited your needs, or if you would be better suited by an off-campus treatment provider.
 If it appears that you would best be served by off-campus providers, we will assist you in locating a more suitable resource.

 Individual counseling works best when you: (a) have some idea of what you would like to talk about; (b) feel motivated to do so; and (c) feel comfortable enough with your therapist to address your concerns.
 For those reasons, it is often helpful to think about what you would like to discuss during a counseling session and to spend time between sessions reflecting on your feelings and behaviors.
 Additionally, be sure to raise with your therapist any feelings or concerns germane to the counseling process.